mplx/jennifer-lang/docs/user-guide/index.md

 # Jennifer - User Guide

 Jennifer is a small, experimental, interpreted programming language.
-This guide covers everything you can do in Jennifer today.
+This guide covers everything you can do in Jennifer.
 Run `jennifer version` to see which build you're on; the language history lives in [docs/milestones.md](../milestones.md).